Jaiden-Wilson/KinSim/README.md

 # KinSim
-A simulation of the force of gravity acting on a user-controlled object made using java and the eclipse ide
+A simulation of the force of gravity acting on a user-controlled object.
+Made using java and the eclipse ide